-11.8.1.2 Noise insulation and property acquisition policy
+11.8.1.2 Draft noise insulation and property acquisition policy

-Under Condition 16(7) of the Airport Plan, DITRDCA has developed a Noise Insulation and Property Acquisition (NIPA) policy in relation to aircraft overflight noise for buildings outside the Airport Site and having regard to the 24-hour, 7 days a week operation.
-This condition was included as part of the Australian Government's approval for Stage 1 of WSI for single runway operations and 10 million annual passengers.
+Under Condition 16(7) of the Western Sydney Airport Plan, DITRDCA has developed a draft Noise Insulation and Property Acquisition Policy (NIPA) in relation to aircraft overflight noise for buildings outside the Airport Site and having regard to the 24-hour, 7 days a week operation.
+The policy has been released for public consultation alongside the Draft EIS.
+This condition was included as part of the Government's approval for Stage 1 of WSI for single runway operations and 10 million annual passengers.